TCPA Compliance for Lead Buyers: The Complete Guide (2026)

 • [ ] Register with the FTC as a telemarketer

-• [ ] Download and scrub your lead list against the National DNC Registry
+• [ ] Scrub your lead list against the National DNC Registry

-• [ ] Register as a telemarketer in states that require it (TX, OK, WA, and others)
+• [ ] Register in states that require it (TX, OK, WA, and others)

 • [ ] Verify lead vendor consent documentation

-• [ ] Configure your dialer with state-specific calling windows
+• [ ] Configure dialer with state-specific calling windows

 • [ ] Set up your internal DNC list process

-• [ ] Register your text messaging campaigns through TCR (if using SMS)
+• [ ] Register text messaging campaigns through TCR (if using SMS)

 During Outreach

-• [ ] Identify yourself and your company at the beginning of every call
+• [ ] Identify yourself and your company at the start of every call

-• [ ] Do not call before 8 AM or after 8 PM in the recipient's time zone (use 8 PM to comply with Florida)
+• [ ] Do not call before 8 AM or after 8 PM recipient's time (8 PM for Florida compliance)

 • [ ] Log all opt-out requests with timestamps